 Instead, given that you know you can engage clients at an average fee of $4,000 each and you are providing a high-quality service, hire someone who reflects that, and who will be focused on creating a WOW experience for your clients.
 And, make sure this person has technology skills because when you do your law practice right, automation is a key part of the puzzle.

 (1) Just the lawyer at the firm handling everything, including drafting documents

 In this scenario, you’re doing a lot of things that are not a good use of your time to do.
-And, this assumes you do not have to spend anytime creating marketing materials, presentations, newsletter content, but instead that you would be leveraging what we already have created.
-If not, you could put in another 20 hours/mo on just that.
+And, this assumes you do not have to spend any time creating marketing materials, presentations, newsletter content, but instead that you would be leveraging what we already have created.
+If not, you could put in another 20 hours/month on just that.